 Play and Learning Strategies

-PALS works to strengthen the bond between parents and children using a responsive caregiving model.
+Play and Learning Strategies (PALS) works to strengthen the bond between parents and children using a responsive caregiving model.
 The model also provides stimulation that supports the development of children’s language, cognitive skills, and social development.
-See playandlearning.org for details.

 What is the model’s approach to providing home visiting services?